rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/how-to-create-a-custom-homepage.md

 ## Step 5: Customize the render() method

-Start Reaction and navigate to <http://localhost:3000>, which does now render the `MyStoreFront` component.
+Start Demandnd navigate to <http://localhost:3000>, which does now render the `MyStoreFront` component.

 ### Notice